Registering to Vote and submitting a ballot is fast, easy, and can be done from anywhere in the world!

 States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.

 STOP!
 Make sure to sign and date your ballot as instructed before mailing it.

 Step Three: Submit your absentee ballot as soon as you receive it!

-If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail, professional courier service, or through the U.S. Embassy New Delhi or U.S. Consulates Chennai, Hyderabad, Kolkata, or Mumbai.
+If your state requires you to return paper voting forms or absentee ballots to local election officials by mail, you can do so through international mail, professional courier service, or through the U.S. Embassy and Consulates in India (see ballot submission instructions below).